JavaZakariae/docker-fundamentals/README.md

 ## Docker commands related to images
 - `docker history imageName/Id`: list history of an image, by which layers an image has been built.
+- `docker build .`: build an image without a name from the Dockerfile that exists in the same directory.
+- `docker build -f ./somedirectory/customDockerFile`: build a image from the specified Dockerfile.
+- `docker build . -t imagename:tag`: build an image and give it a name and a tag.

 ## Docker commands related to containers